KartikKannapur/kartikkannapur.github.io/mooc.md

 - Time Series Analysis and Its Applications by Robert H. Shumway • David S. Stoffer - Page 1 of 202

-- The Deep Learning Textbook by Ian Goodfellow, Yoshua Bengio and Aaron Courville - MIT Press book - 182/802 - Chapter 6 - Deep Feedforward Networks
+- The Deep Learning Textbook by Ian Goodfellow, Yoshua Bengio and Aaron Courville - MIT Press book - 185/802 - Chapter 6 - 6.1 - Learning XOR

 - CS 20: Tensorflow for Deep Learning Research by Stanford by Chip Huyen - Week 2 - Operations